DOM Property Viewer

 The DOM Property Viewer is not enabled by default.
 To enable it, open the developer tool settings and check the "DOM" box under "Default Firefox Developer Tools".

-Once enabled, you can open the DOM Property Viewer by selecting "DOM" from the Web Developer submenu in the Firefox Menu Panel (or Tools menu if you display the menu bar or are on Mac OS X), or by pressing its Ctrl + Shift + W keyboard shortcut.
+Once enabled, you can open the DOM Property Viewer by selecting "DOM" from the Web Developer submenu in the Firefox Menu Panel (or Tools menu if you display the menu bar or are on macOS), or by pressing its Ctrl + Shift + W keyboard shortcut.

 The Toolbox will appear at the bottom of the browser window, with the DOM Property Viewer activated.
 It's just called "DOM" in the Toolbox.